Zanzibar: Zanzibar revolution and merger with Tanganyika

 On 10 December 1963, the Protectorate that had existed over Zanzibar since 1890 was terminated by the United Kingdom.
 Rather, by the Zanzibar Act 1963 of the United Kingdom, the UK ended the Protectorate and made provision for full self-government in Zanzibar as an independent country within the Commonwealth.
 Upon the Protectorate being abolished, Zanzibar became a constitutional monarchy within the Commonwealth under the Sultan.

 However, just a month later, on 12 January 1964 Sultan Jamshid bin Abdullah was deposed during the Zanzibar Revolution.
 The Sultan fled into exile, and the Sultanate was replaced by the People's Republic of Zanzibar, a socialist government led by the Afro-Shirazi Party (ASP).
-Over 20,000 people were killed – mostly Arabs and Indians – and many of them escaped the country as a consequence of the revolution.
+Over 20,000 people were killed – mostly Arabs and Indians – and many of them fled the country as a consequence of the revolution.

 In April 1964, the republic merged with mainland Tanganyika.
 This United Republic of Tanganyika and Zanzibar was soon renamed, blending the two names, as the United Republic of Tanzania, within which Zanzibar remains an autonomous region.